 “You just have to listen and join in.”

-When she’s not out with newfound friends, Dorothy is routinely out and about exploring everything that her convenient seaside neighbourhood has to offer.
+When she’s not out with newfound friends, Dorothy is routinely exploring everything that her convenient seaside neighbourhood has to offer.
 With Westerleigh PARC’s close proximity to the West Vancouver Seawalk Trail, public library and seniors centre, there’s plenty to do and every opportunity to enjoy the beautiful West Coast views.Next: Bette, Zen Master

 The power of eight

 Westerleigh PARC resident, Bette has been at the Westerleigh since it opened, making the move from Sidney, BC with her husband.
 The move to West Vancouver brought Bette closer to family and freed her and her husband from the burden and expense of maintaining a house.

 On a typical day, you’d be hard pressed to keep up with Bette.
 One of her favourite resident activities is the weekly bus trip to local events or points of interest.
 “I’ve learned more about Vancouver since we moved over here than I ever knew existed because of those bus trips.
 They’re wonderful,” she says.